faded-giant/AA-waste-water-monitor/README.md

 # Remote Data Monitor
 This script addresses the challenge of identifying out-of-specification conditions in systems that operate without a reliable internet connection.
 It should be run in a persistent enviornment like Amazon Web Services `EC2`, but self hosting is also okay.

+Syncing data from the remote site to the monitor instance with `Dropbox` is recommended

 ## Starting The Montior:

 Run `python3 monitor2.py <path/to/.csv files>`